10 Habits That Will Make You Smarter

 Social interaction stimulates your brain and can help prevent cognitive decline.
 To stay socially active, spend time with friends and family regularly.

-Don’t just keep friends who are not as smart as you are rather; surround yourself with people that will help you improve your IQ daily.
+Don’t just keep friends who are not as smart as you are; rather, surround yourself with people who will help you improve your IQ daily.

 Engage in meaningful conversations and debates to challenge your thinking and expand your perspectives.

-Remember that you’re the average of the five closet people that you hang out with.
+Remember that you’re the average of the five closet people you hang out with.

 6. Get Enough Sleep